mobula/docker-postgresql-postgis/README.md

 #### start a postgres instance

 ```
-docker run --name some-postgres -d postgres
+docker run --name some-postgres -d mobula/postgresql
 ```

-This image includes EXPOSE 5432 (the postgres port), so standard container linking will make it automatically available to the linked containers.
+This image includes `EXPOSE 5432` (the postgres port), so standard container linking will make it automatically available to the linked containers.
 The default postgres user and database are created in the entrypoint with initdb.

-The postgres database is a default database meant for use by users, utilities and third party applications. [postgresql.org/docs](http://www.postgresql.org/docs/9.3/interactive/app-initdb.html)
+The `postgres` database is a default database meant for use by users, utilities and third party applications. [postgresql.org/docs](http://www.postgresql.org/docs/9.3/interactive/app-initdb.html)

 #### connect to it from an application
 ```